Cray-HPE/docs-csm/operations/system_configuration_service/Manage_Parameters_with_the_scsd_Service.md

 }
 ```

 Individual parameters can be specified in the command line with the `--param` option.
-Multiple parameters can be specified by using a comma separated list with the `--params` option.
+Multiple parameters can be specified by using a comma-separated list with the `--params` option.
 This makes it easier to find information for certain parameters.
 For example, to only view the NTP server information, the following option can be used:

 ```
 ncn-m001# cray scsd bmc cfg describe --param NTPServerInfo \